 - Making private markets more accessible to retail investors: The latest from the SEC

 - Regulation Best Interest and state-level initiatives: An update

 Mary Katherine Rawls

 - What are sponsors’ underwriting strategies in this protracted cycle with prices at historic levels?
 How can IBDs/RIAs effectively evaluate risk within investment strategies and determine what is best for their retail clients with numerous factors affecting investment potential to consider?

-- What are core/core+/value added/opportunistic investment strategies in today’s climate?
+- What are core/core+/value added/opportunistic/debt investment strategies in today’s climate?
 How to accurately define value added?

 - How are sponsors adding value to assets?
 How can IBDs/RIAs effectively evaluate value added investment strategies?